ritvikmath/jekyll-now/_posts/2016-7-23-Hello-World.md

 </figure>

 Indeed our predicitons were right!
 The green vertical lines indicate the end of each academic quarter and are indeed the naturaly stopping points for upward trends in the graph.
 We see that the 2014 - 2015 academic year saw a huge growth in the swipe market with a potential decline in the 2015 - 2016 academic year.

+# Where are buyers eating?

+One often cited problem with schools that use the swipe system for meals is that a swipe at one dining location will buy a completely different dining experience than a swipe at another dining location.
+For example, one swipe at the popular quick service restaurant Bruin Cafe will can buy a carton of Thrifty ice cream, which I can pick up for $2.50, at my local RiteAid.
+One swipe will also get me access to an all-you-can-eat dining hall such as De Neve, where I can indulge in college student (not so) guilty pleasure food such as pizza, burgers, fries, and as much ice cream as my heart desires, valued at $14.50 for non-meal-plan-carrying folk.

+Also, given the choice between paying UCLA Dining $14.50 for an all-you-can-eat experience and paying $5 to a freshman who grossly miscalculated how many swipes she would need this quarter, it is evident what students are choosing.
+We thus expect the high-value dining halls, Covel (CO), De Neve (DN), Bruin Plate (BP), and Feast (FE) to dominate the locations which swipe buyers frequent.
+The three quick service restaurants, Rendevous (RN), Cafe 1919 (1919), and Bruin Cafe (BC) should make up a very small fraction of the swipe market.

+## Demand for UCLA Restaurants